-Walking a Dog After Eating: 7 Powerful Safety Rules Every Owner Must Know
+Walking a Dog After Eating: What Every Owner Should Know

 Walking a Dog After Eating